ImperialCollegeLondon/RSEBlog/docs/posts/20241216_30day_map_challenge.md

 ![Classic choropleth map.
 Use colour to show data variation across regions.
 This simple but effective technique is a staple for showing thematic differences. 🎨.
 Number of vehicles accessible across the UK](images/30day_map_challenge/Choropleth.png)

 This map type got me started on my journey, so it’s only fitting that this is the first map to showcase.
-For this challenge, I explored some information about vehicle access per household gathered through the 2021 UK census.
+For this challenge, I explored some information about vehicle access per household, gathered through the 2021 UK census.
 I thought it would be a nice visualisation to see where the most concentrated population of vehicles would be across the UK.

 The app reads vehicle data from a CSV file, aggregates it by local authority, and merges it with geographical data from a GeoJSON file containing county boundaries.
 By ensuring all regions are represented - even those without data.
 I created a comprehensive dataset that assigns a default observation value to regions lacking specific data.
 This dataset is then used to generate the choropleth map with the object `px.choropleth_map`, mapping the aggregated observations to geographical regions using colour gradients.